 The Little House at Jericho is an early American farmhouse located on the Abington side of Pomfret, Connecticut, in a secluded storybook location on 145 acres of preserved land adjacent to the Airline Trail, the Wolf Den State Forest, Mashomoquet State Park and the New England Forestry Foundation's Chase Kimball Memorial Forest.
 The site is ideal for bird-watching from the deck over-looking the pond or at the Audubon Society's Grasslands preserved sanctuary nearby, for long walks in the woods, cross-country skiing, fishing, or just for a place to get away from it all.
 Use of the tennis court is allowed, but hunting is strictly prohibited, as is use of any off-road vehicles.
 It is ideal for an artist or author's retreat.

 The Little House has been lovingly preserved by eight generations of the same family who have lived at Jericho since 1814.
 This antique house has one large downstairs and two small upstairs bedrooms, a spacious living/dining room with a huge granite fireplace, and can sleep up to four people comfortably.
 Furnished with period country antiques, guests feel transported into the 18th century, until they slide back a door to find a modern kitchen with a view over an orchard and pond from a large deck, and a newly updated bathroom.
-It is not suitable for the disabled or for extremely large (obese) people, because it is a pre-1800 house with period furnishings and is not wheelchair-accessible.
+It is not suitable for the disabled or for extremely large people, because it is a pre-1800 house with period furnishings and is not wheelchair-accessible.

 Keywords: cottage, little house, historic farmhouse, antique house, secluded getaway